 Task Shortened ACER report on monitoring of Congestion at interconnection points Priority level 2: Important.
 The Report is a legal obligation.
 Legal basis Point 2.2.2.1.2 of Annex I to the Commission's Decision of 24 August 2012 (CMP Guidelines).
 Overview (status) The next Report on Congestion at interconnection points is to be prepared with a view to the recommendations formulated in the previous ones and subject to market needs.
 The Agency may need to seek the review of the Congestion Management Guidelines to reduce the reporting frequency requested by the current legislation.

-- Objectives Specific objectives: CMP Scope list.
+Objectives Specific objectives: CMP Scope list.
 Data consistency and quality, to be addressed with ENTSOG where relevant.
-Multi-annual objective: Contribute to the completion of the IEM and the monitoring of its functioning.
-Outputs Reports on Congestion at interconnection points.
-Performance indicators and The timely delivery of the report and the collection of data for the report. targets (deadlines) Target date: Q2 of each year Resources 0.8 FTE Risks Data requirements improve slowly and they do not meet the standards required for such a technical report.
+Multi-annual objective: Contribute to the completion of the IEM and Outputs the monitoring of its functioning.
+Reports on Congestion at interconnection points.

+Performance indicators and targets (deadlines) The timely delivery of the report and the collection of data for the report.
+Target date: Q2 of each year Resources 0.8 FTE According to Article 30(4) of Regulation 2019/942, the Gas Working Group will be involved and provide its input.
+Risks Data requirements improve slowly and they do not meet the standards required for such a technical report.
 Deeper analysis of data may not be possible.
 Risk if this activity is not performed: reduced efficiency in the functioning of the IEM.
 More concerning for the SSE region, where the CMP GLs were implemented with a four- year delay.

-Task Facilitation of the stakeholder involvement, as required by the adopted Network Codes and Guidelines Priority level 2: Important Legal basis Delivering on the Intent of the Agency Regulation with a view to its Article 10.
+Task Facilitation of the stakeholder involvement, as required by the adopted Network Codes and Guidelines Priority level 2: Important Legal basis Delivering on the Intent of the Agency Regulation with a view to its Article 14.
 Overview (status) Getting support from stakeholders on cases in which the implementation rules and designs are incompatible with the codes.
 Objectives Multi-annual objective: Contribute to the completion and well functioning of the IEM.
 Outputs Reaching out to stakeholders and obtaining continuous feedback on the functioning of the regulatory framework.
 Performance indicators and targets (deadlines) Ongoing dialogue on the regulatory framework aiming at improvements on a national or EU level.
 Resources 0.4 FTE Risks A continuous dialogue requires effort and resources, especially connecting to stakeholders mainly located in Western Europe.
 Risk if this activity is not performed: insufficient stakeholder involvement may lead to reduced efficiency in the functioning of the IEM.

-2.2.2.
+2.3.2.
 Gas Regional Initiatives